federicoambrosino/web-site/_pages/teaching/2019-spring-phys-402.md

 ## News

+* Apr.
+05: Pset 07 has been posted below.
 * Mar.
-20: Pset 06 has been posted below.
+27: Pset 06 has been posted below.
 * Mar.
 20: The midterm (a.k.a. pset 05) has been posted below.
 * Mar.
 2: Pset 04 has been posted below.
 * Feb.
 21: Pset 03 has been posted below.